GenesisFR/DS2TroubleshootingGuide/README.md

 Just mount the ISO with Windows 10 File Explorer or with a third party software (like WinCDEmu) before running DungeonSiege2Mod.

-If you have a "Couldn't register file.tmp" popup followed by a SmarteSecure popup, it means the location you're trying to run it from has permission issues.
+If you have a "Couldn't register file.tmp" pop-up followed by a SmarteSecure pop-up, it means the location you're trying to run it from has permission issues.
 Run DS2Mod as admin or move it elsewhere.

-You may also have a few "ATLCOMHelper Exception" popups.
+You may also have a few "ATLCOMHelper Exception" pop-ups.
 You can safely ignore those and DungeonSiege2Mod will run.
 To get rid of them, either use the DungeonSiege2Mod shortcut in the toolkit installation directory or place DungeonSiege2Mod in [\<path-to-game\>](#glossary) and run it from there.

 Note: DungeonSiege2Mod isn't compatible with BW so move all files starting with 'x' in "[\<path-to-game\>](#glossary)\Resources" somewhere else.